inmotionsoftware/ims-cpp-code-challenge/PART2.md

 # Part 2

 We need to continue our experiement for several more generations.
-Can you simulate the genes after `40 generations`?
+Can you simulate the genes after `20 generations`?
+How about `30 generations`?
+Can you make it to `40 generations`?

-With the sample data, the most common element is `F` (occurring 2256478763324 times) and the least common element is `J` (occurring 53927705034 times); subtracting these produces `2202551058290`.
+With the sample data, the most common element is `F` (occurring `2256478763324` times) and the least common element is `J` (occurring `53927705034` times); subtracting these produces `2202551058290`.

 ## Input Data